You’re in need of a teaching job … now.

 8. Be Willing to Relocate.

-The U.S is a huge country, and not all states are created equally when it comes to demand for teachers.
+The U.S is a huge country, and not all states are the same when it comes to teacher demand.

 There could be a range of demands within a state too, so do some research.